ndrewh/pyda/README.md

 Pyda is a...
-- **In-process, scriptable debugger**: Pyda hooks can be used to set GDB-style breakpoints to inspect and registers and memory.
-Several third-party packages (e.g. pwntools) can be used to look up symbols or parse DWARF info.
+- **In-process, scriptable debugger**: Pyda hooks can be used as GDB-style breakpoints to inspect/modify registers and memory.
+Several packages (e.g. pwntools) can be used to look up symbols or parse DWARF info.
-- **Reverse engineering tool**: Pyda can quickly answer questions like "Where do all these indirect jumps go?" in just a few lines of Python.
+- **Reverse engineering tool**: Answer questions like "Where do all these indirect jumps go?" in just a few lines of Python.

 #### Quickstart